chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 .. code-block:: text

   subsection forces
-      set verbosity             = verbose   # Output force and torques in log <quiet|verbose>
+      set verbosity             = verbose   # Output force and torque in log <quiet|verbose>
-      set calculate torques     = true     # Enable torque calculation end
+      set calculate torque      = true      # Enable torque calculation end

-By setting ``calculate torques=true``, the calculation of the torque resulting from the fluid dynamics physics on every boundary of the domain is automatically calculated.
+By setting ``calculate torque = true``, the calculation of the torque resulting from the fluid dynamics physics on every boundary of the domain is automatically calculated.
 Setting ``verbose=verbose`` will print out the value of the torque calculated for each mesh.

 Rest of the subsections